Sydney: Airports

 Sydney Kingsford Smith Airport is located in Mascot.
 It services 46 international and 23 domestic destinations.
 As the busiest airport in Australia, it handled 37.9 million passengers in 2013 and 530,000 tonnes of freight in 2011.

-A second airport, Western Sydney International Airport, is under construction at Badgerys Creek and will open in late 2026, at a cost of $2.5 billion.
+A second airport, Western Sydney Airport at Badgerys Creek and will open in late 2026, at a cost of $2.5 billion.
 Notably, it will not feature a curfew, unlike Sydney Kingsford-Smith Airport, which imposes a suspension of all aircraft operations between 11 pm and 6 am.
 Bankstown Airport is Sydney's second busiest airport, and serves general aviation, charter and some scheduled cargo flights.
 Bankstown is also the fourth busiest airport in Australia by number of aircraft movements.
 Other airports include Camden Airport, The Oaks Airfield, and Menangle Airfield, which are mostly used for general aviation, flight training and by private operators.
 Seaplane terminals are located at Rose Bay and Palm Beach, and military airports at Holsworthy and Richmond.
 Port Botany has surpassed Port Jackson as the city's major shipping port.
 Cruise ship terminals are located at Sydney Cove and White Bay.